clj-easy/graal-docs/README.md

 with lowering `-J-Xmx` below the ideal.
 The cost will be longer build times, and when `-J-Xmx` is too low, out of memory errors.

+### native-image compilation time

+You can shorten the time it takes to compile a native image, and _possibly_ reduce the amount of RAM required, by using [direct linking][direct-linking] when compiling your Clojure code to JVM bytecode.

+This is done by setting the Java system property `clojure.compiler.direct-linking` to `true`.

+The most convenient place for you to set that system property will vary depending on what tool you’re using to compile your Clojure code:

+* If you’re using Leiningen, add `:jvm-opts ["-Dclojure.compiler.direct-linking=true"]` to the profile you’re using for compilation (the same one that includes `:aot :all`)
+* If you’re using tools.deps via the Clojure CLI tools, add `:jvm-opts ["-Dclojure.compiler.direct-linking=true"]` to the alias you’re using for compilation
+  * You can alternatively specify this property at the command line when invoking `clojure`: `clojure -J-Dclojure.compiler.direct-linking=true -e "(compile 'my.ns)"`

 ## [CLJ-1472](CLJ-1472/README.md)

 :tada: Update: The recommended patch from [CLJ-1472](https://clojure.atlassian.net/browse/CLJ-1472)